| Real Name | Roman Arkadyevich Abramovich |

 Allegations of loan fraud

-In 2004, Abramovich, through a former company was one of several Russians accused of using a US$4.8 billion (€3.4 billion) loan from the IMF as personal slush fund; an audit sponsored by the IMF determined that all of the IMF funds had been used appropriately.[111]
+In 2004, Abramovich, through a former company was one of several Russians accused of using a US$4.8 billion (€3.4 billion) loan from the IMF as personal slush fund; however, an audit sponsored by the IMF determined that all of the IMF funds had been used appropriately.[130]

-Antitrust law violation in Russia
+Antitrust law violation by Evraz

 Personal life